Version of 27 Nov 2025

 1923, Form 3L.
 An unknown teacher watches over her class, all the boys in jackets and ties.
 This photo is again thanks to Liz (Hinchcliffe) Oliver.
 Liz's aunt, Bertha Hinchcliffe, is also in the photo, indicated by the purple dot.

 1923, Form 5B.
 A second Andy Lewis photo -- the first "Form" photo we have, only 11 years after the school came into being.
 We can spot a school badge on a couple of the students.
 Like the piping on the lapels of the jackets ?
 That was a style that apparently didn't become fashion.
+The teacher might be Miss Gaukrodger.

-1923.
+1923, Form 1B.
 Miss Ida Petford's Class.
 Her pupils included Calvert Cook, McCullough, Gaukrodger, Wilson, Ashcroft, Marion Pryor, Jessie Entwistle, Betty Phillips, Nora Bateman.
 Annie Bentley, Kathleen Earl, Janet Briggs.
 Peggy Brookes, Nancy Kinnear and Elsie Davies.
 Marion Pryor (middle row, left end) returned to the school as a teacher of mathematics and had a very long association with the school.
 John Barlow provided this photo.

 1923.
 William J. Shercliff (in the gown) became a teacher at the School in November 1912 at age 21, and retired in 1951.
 This was his class in 1923.
 He lived on Grange Road, immediately adjacent to the School, until some time after retirement.
 We remember that our tennis-ball football games would sometimes inadvertently send the ball over the school wall into his garden, and were always returned in a kindly way.
 One of Mr. Shercliff's sons became a Fellow of the Royal Society.